 Project Updates as of Aug 2014

-A Citizen Information Meeting will be held on January 8, 2014, from 4:30 p.m. to 6:30 p.m. at Lake Taylor High School (1384 Kempsville Road, Norfolk, VA 23502) to review the preferred alternative for the middle section from Broad Creek to the Norfolk Southern Railroad tracks.
+A Citizen Information Meeting was held on January 8, 2014, from 4:30 p.m. to 6:30 p.m. at Lake Taylor High School (1384 Kempsville Road, Norfolk, VA 23502) to review the preferred alternative for the middle section from Broad Creek to the Norfolk Southern Railroad tracks.
 A Public Hearing for the middle section is planned for the summer of 2014.
 The release for the Design Build RFQ is scheduled for fall/winter 2014; with the RFP to subsequently follow in the spring 2015.